jcote9/ps3/README.md

   A relation is a table that may consist of numerous attributes, which are columns or fields.
 A relation may also have (multiple) tuple(s) which is a row or a record.

+__C__

 2. What are keys in a relation?

   There are multiple key types in a relation, and keys function in multiple ways.
 Foreign keys identify records in a relation by      matching a primary key in a different table.
 A primary key is a determinate that holds a unique value which identifies each record in the relation.
 There are also candidate keys, natural, surrogate, and composite keys.

+__C__

 3. What is a surrogate key and how is it used?

   A surrogate key is independent of the item/data.
 Meaning that they are not derived from application data, they are just values that are generated and then stored with the rest of the columns in a record.

+__C__

 4. In the following equation, Area = Length x Width, identify the determinant(s).

   The determinant(s) are length and width, because both of these determine the area.
 The area is dependent on the length and width values.

+__C__

 5. If a relation has no duplicate data, how can you be sure there is always at least one primary key?

   You can create a foreign key that links two tables (key columns and related columns of another table).
 In other words, the foreign key identifies records in a table by matching a primary key in a different table.

+__C__

 6. Give an example of a relation.
 Determine a natural key for this relation.

   An example of a relation would be R=(adv ID, AD first, AD last, office, phone, ad department) The natural key for this relation would be the advisors ID, because it has a logical relationship with to the other attributes in the record.

+__C__

   For question 7 - 8, Consider product *orders*.
 In particular, associated with an order is: customer name (first and last), address (street, city, state, zip), phone, email, the products orders (including item, quantity, and price).